jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 ### TODO

-#### 2021-04-13 TODO Content Reorganization
+#### 2021-04-13 TODO Moving Around Texts

-- [x] 🗿 Correcting headings for auto-generated tables of contents.
-    - [x] ~~Aspects As External Modules~~
-    - [x] Text Code Loose Ideas
-    - [x] Type Safety, Generic, Explicit
-    - [x] Execution Flow Loose Ideas
-- [ ] 🚛 Moving around texts:
 - [x] ⏹ WAS AT: Commands Loose Ideas (by order of TOC)
     - [x] 🗿 Changed heading levels for table of contents.
     - [x] 🍱 Stereotyping text fragments.
     - [ ] 🚚 Moving around stereotyped text fragments.
-        - [ ] 📚 ⚖ Separate article Commands Rule Rich.
+- [ ] ⏹ Moves to Clauses:
-            - [ ] 🥵 A struggle to make it work seems noticeable here.
+    - [ ] __May rename "clause" to "nested command".__
-            - [ ] Might move Commands Rule Rich to Implementations.
+    - [ ] ~ May move deprecated interpretation to *Clauses* article.
+    - [ ] Mapping between terms:
+        - [ ] 'active nested command' => 'code block'
+        - [ ] 'inactive nested command' => 'clause' / 'local function' / 'lambda expression'
+        - [ ] Whether it is named or not, might be trivial.
+        - [ ] 'clause' traditionally: a piece of code inside another statement?
+    - [ ] I am only now coming to terms with the mapping between my original interpretation of the word 'clause' and more common IT terms for things.
+    - [ ] Checking if changes are in-line with these definitions.
+    - [ ] "Clauses" article may also get its terms 'translated'.
+Then some texts may deserve to be moved again elsewhere.
+    - [ ] "Clause Access" may translate to "Access from Code Blocks, Clauses and Local Functions.
+    - [ ] What to do with the pictures that say "clause" instead of "nested command"?
+    - [x] (Perhaps it is the original IT terminology that makes things difficult to define, not Circular itself.)
+    - [x] It seems so difficult to not have a single name for this.
+    - [x] Perhaps one that does not collide with existing terminology.
+    - [x] 'Embedded command' maybe.
+'Nested commands'?
+    - [x] But it would exclude command references and command calls.
+That makes embedded commands a bit ambiguous.
+Nested commands might be the best candidate.
+    - [ ] Perhaps it may be a relief to call them nested commands, sometimes distinguishing between active nested command and inactive nested command.
 - [ ] 🚚 Moves to: Pointers / Text Code / Implementations / Construct Drafts / Broader View.
 - [ ] 💡 Loose Ideas: regroup or clear out.
 - [ ] ⚡ Brainstorm: I seem to have difficulty not changing the tone of texts too.
 - [ ] Might do the *Spec* first.
 - [ ] ->..
 Postponed: Broader View: WAS AT: "Diagram & Text Code Expression".

-#### 2021-04-21 Brainstorm Moving Loose Ideas

-- [ ] Would I move a loose idea to...
-    - [ ] a chapter's main document,
-    - [ ] a chapter's loose ideas document,
-    - [ ] a construct drafts article or
-    - [ ] a sub-project document?
-- [ ] Too many options?
-- [ ] Reasons seem to contradict.
-    - [ ] *In main document:*
+#### 2021-04-27 TODO Renames

-        - [ ] It seems unclean to me to add a loose ideas section to main articles.
+- [ ] Renaming "procedure" to "command".
-    - [ ] *Ideas grouped together:*
-        - [ ] I might also value that ideas about similar topic are grouped together.
-That might be a 'pro' for moving it to the main article about a topic.
-    - [ ] *Separate Loose Ideas article:*
-        - [ ] But I think a separate loose ideas document though it seems clean, is something I might only apply if a chapter might have multiple articles.
-    - [ ] *Single chapter article:*
-        - [ ] But I think I want chapters to consist of only one document preferably.
+- [ ] Renaming "execution control" to "execution flow".
-    - [ ] *To Construct Drafts:*
-        - [ ] I think the distinction between move to construct draft or not might be if I expect I might want an idea to be part of the spec or probably not.
-- [ ] *How important is the idea?* It might be a matter of how important I think the idea is to put it in the main document.
-- [ ] It may also be a generally ok idea to put loose ideas about a construct in construct drafts, and not leave it lingering in a reasonably polished up chapter.
-- [ ] So except for the *sub-project* document option, the preferred place might be a loose ideas document per topic in the Construct Drafts section.
-- [ ] That leaves me unclear about when yo put it in a sub-project document.
-I think a sub-project document might be good for the highlights of what work could be done.
-I think content that goes into a topic deeper, could be better off in Construct Draft.
-- [ ] I think I might have found the preferred place for loose ideas to group under different topics: a Loose Ideas document per topic in Construct Drafts.
-- [ ] \> So the first idea wanted to move out of Commands Loose Ideas might go in Construct Drafts > Basic Diagram Elements Loose Ideas?

 ### Postponed